bomquote/transistor/README.rst

 3. **spiders** (wip, on the to-do list)

 - see ``transistor/spiders`` (not yet implemented)
-- while it is straightforward to use the current Transistor design to do basic crawling (see ``examples/books_to_scrape/scraper.py`` for an example) the current way to do this with Transistor is always optimal for crawling.
+- while it is straightforward to use the current Transistor design to do basic crawling (see ``examples/books_to_scrape/scraper.py`` for an example) the current way to do this with Transistor is not always optimal for crawling.
 So we'll implement modified designs for crawling spiders.
 - specifics TBD, may be fully custom or else may reuse some good architecture parts of `scrapy <https://github.com/scrapy/scrapy>`_, although if we do that, it will be done so we don't need a scrapy dependency and further it will be using gevent for asynchronous I/O.